Table of contents

 The trade-off is clean.
 Pro gets you to payouts faster (3-day cycles vs waiting for 5 profitable days) but demands more discipline (DLL + consistency rule).
 Flex gives you more freedom on the funded account (no DLL, no consistency) but slows down your payout frequency.

 I run both.
-Pro accounts are my income machines.
-Flex accounts are where I take bigger swings without worrying about the DLL ending a winning streak on one bad afternoon.
+Pro is where the cadence suits me and Flex is where I take bigger swings without the DLL ending a winning streak on one bad afternoon.
+Either way the account ends at payout 5 and a new one starts the count again.

 If you handle risk well and trade most days, Pro is the better income vehicle.
 If you trade a few times per week or your strategy involves high-variance days, Flex funded is less punishing.